1. Academic Validation

 Results: Ginsenoside Rg1, APP, Ferroptosis, and AD had 12 hub genes.
 GO enrichment and KEGG pathway annotation analysis showed that EGFR, Src, protein hydrolysis, protein phosphorylation, the Relaxin pathway, and the FOXO signaling pathway play an important role in the potential mechanism of ginsenoside Rg1's under regulation of Ferroptosis anti-AD through the modulation of APP-related signaling pathways.
 The APP/PS1 mice experiment verified that ginsenosides Rg1 and liproxstain-1 can promote the proliferation and differentiation.

-Conclusion: Ginsenoside Rg1, APP and Ferroptosis may act on EGFR, Src, the Relaxin and FOXO signaling pathways to regulate protein metabolism, protein phosphorylation and other pathways to improve AD symptoms.
+Conclusion: Ginsenoside Rg1, APP and Ferroptosis may act on EGFR, Src, the Relaxin and FOXO signaling pathways to regulate protein metabolism, protein phosphorylation and Other pathways to improve AD symptoms.

 Keywords